s-mrb/notes.js.basics/README.md

 - All JavaScript identifiers are case sensitive.
 - `//` for single line comment and `/**/` for multiple line comment

 <p align="center"><a href="#index">back to index<a/></p>

+---
+---

+## Data Types

+The set of types in the JavaScript language consists of `primitive` values and `objects`.

+- Primitive values (immutable datum represented directly at the lowest level of the language)
+  - Boolean type
+  - Null type
+  - Undefined type
+  - Number type
+  - BigInt type
+  - String type
+  - Symbol type
+- Objects (collections of properties)

+<p align="center"><a href="#index">back to index<a/></p>